KILTprotocol/docs/docs/participate/01_Staking/01_Become a Collator/01_overview.md

 ## Join the Community

-As a collator you are obliged to keep track of updates and changes to configuration.
+As a collator you are required to keep track of updates and changes to configuration.
 You should also be accessible in case there is any issue with your node as this does not only affect your and your delegator's rewards but also the entire network negatively.
 We recommend to join the [KILT Community Discord server](https://discord.gg/wBrXsB5G) and follow (at least) the **collators** and **staking** channels.
 There, you will receive announcements about future updates and potential mandatory client upgrades.